Maths GPU clusters and servers

 - The host servers nvidia1 and nvidia2 are blade servers fitted into a Dell C6100 chassis, with each server separately connected via iPASS links to a Dell C410x PCI-express expansion chassis which is capable of housing up to 16 GPU cards.
 The chassis is configured so that 8 GPU card bays connect to one server and the other 8 bays to the other server although not all of the bays are populated with GPU cards.
 The servers each have two 2.67 Ghz quad-core Xeon CPUs and 72 GB of main memory.

 - nvidia3 is a SuperMicro GR1027GR-72R2 GPU server that can accomodate up to 3 double-width GPU cards although only two are fitted at present.
+Two 2.5 Ghz quad-core CPUs are fitted and 64 GB of memory is available.

 Research Computing Manager